KalidasMarndi/express-add-on/README.md

-# Bulk Edit: Adobe Express Add-on
+# Batch Edit: Adobe Express Add-on

-**Bulk Edit** is a professional-grade Adobe Express Add-on designed to eliminate the manual effort involved in high-volume asset management.
-It provides a centralized dashboard for bulk importing hundreds of images, applying consistent watermark branding, resizing multiple pages to social media presets (Instagram/Facebook), and batch exporting documents as high-quality PNGs or organized ZIP archives.
+**Batch Edit** is a professional-grade Adobe Express Add-on designed to eliminate the manual effort involved in high-volume asset management.
+It provides a centralized dashboard for Batch importing hundreds of images, applying consistent watermark branding, resizing multiple pages to social media presets (Instagram/Facebook), and batch exporting documents as high-quality PNGs or organized ZIP archives.

 ---

 ## Documentation

 ### 1. Tutorials
-**Getting Started with Bulk Edit**
+**Getting Started with Batch Edit**
 * **Installation**: Clone the repository and ensure you have the Adobe CC Web Add-on CLI installed.
 Run `npm install` to set up all necessary dependencies.
 * **Launch**: Start the development environment by running `npm start`.
 This will launch the add-on in your local Adobe Express environment.
 * **Batch Importing**: Drag and drop up to 250 JPG or PNG images into the "Import Images" card.
 The add-on will automatically generate a new page for every image uploaded.